-Open to horses & ponies.
+Open to horses & ponies shown in Walking Horse Pleasure and Three Gaited Non Trotting Classes..
 This section will be judged according to the most current rules pertaining to walking horse equitation.
 Breed appropriate English or western tack and attire are permitted.
 The Walking Seat Equitation rider should be one of calm, supple workmanship in balance with effective and easy control of self and mount.
 The rider should show the horse well and exercise appropriate show ring etiquette.
 The rider's head should be held high, shoulder square with rib cage drawn up and out of the belt, waist should be supple, seat deep, close and in deepest part of the saddle with thighs and knees in close contact with the toes pointed forward.
 The arm should fall naturally from the shoulder with the elbow on the vertical or slightly forward with the forearm parallel to the ground or angling up slightly.
 Hands and forearms should form a "V" when viewed from above.
 The rein should be held between the thumb and index finger with the rest of the fingers closing gently around the rein.
 Closed (or crossed) reins are optional.
 Both hands shall be on the reins and the bight of the reins should be on the off side.